 Some of the most accurate of such adaptations include The Lord of the Rings trilogy and The Hunger Games.
-Although these films could not capture every detail from the books, I would consider these good adaptions because they captured the stories’ essence.
-Of course, I have still heard people complain about these movies because the directors left out elements the audience deemed important.
+Although these films

-On the other hand, some favorite books may have disappointing films.
-Despite the excitement over the Lord of the Rings trilogy, The Hobbit adaptations disappoints many fans because of all the changes and additions.
+additions.
 Other movies that ruin major plot elements include Prince Caspian, The Voyage of the Dawn Treader, and Eragon.

 Nevertheless, several movie adaptations succeed despite inaccuracy, such as How To Train Your Dragon (1 and 2) and The Three Musketeers.
 BBC’s Sherlock could be added to this list for plot reasons, but the characters are very accurate to the books.